dskemp/courtdata/content/cases/ot2000/00-5961/index.md

 - "James A. Feldman"
 roles:
 - "on behalf of the Petitioner"
-- "Assistant District Attorney of Louisiana, on behalf of the Respondent"
+- "Assistant District Attorney of New Orleans, on behalf of the Respondent"
 - "Assistant to the Solicitor General, for the United States, as amicus curiae, supporting the Respondent"
 summary: ""
 ---